 There’s a small parking area at the start of the walkway and also an old, disused information office and toilet block.
 It’s from this walkway that you get one of my favourite views on Koh Chang.
 This is of the sea of green about half way along the walkway.
 You turn a corner and just get an awesome view across the mangroves to the hills in the distance.
 Different hues of green in all directions.
 Photos of the renovated walkway here.

 Having walked back along the walkway and headed back to the temple, you can pass through through Salakphet village, you’re now on the road to the village of Baan Rong Thian on the west coast of the bay.
 The road meanders along for a few km, passes the start of the still incomplete road to Bangbao, and terminates in the car park of a restaurant called Salakphet Seafood.
 Along the way you’ll see signs for a few small resorts and homestays.
 It’s also worth following a couple of the narrow concrete roads that lead off the main road to the left as these will take you to small fishing hamlets which are worth 10 minutes of your time to check out.

 Also take a note of the garbage lying by the side of the road.
-You probably won’t see any.
+You probably won’t see much.
 Now compare this to the west coast where you are bound to have seen and probably smelt piles of garbage and unemptied bins by the roadside near your hotel.